Heel Pain Is Rarely Considered A Life Threatening Condition, But It Can Disrupt Your Life (and especially your exercise routine).

 Common causes of heel pain include:

-- Posterior Calcaneal Exostosis, also known as “pump bump: is common among young women, and this abnormal bone growth is caused by the constant pressure applied to the heel, while wearing “pump” style shoes.
+- Posterior Calcaneal Exostosis, also known as “pump bump” is common among young women This abnormal bone growth is caused by the constant pressure applied to the heel, while wearing “pump” style shoes.

 - Bursitis is an inflammation that directly affects joint movement.
-Heel bursitis is due to poorly cushioned footwear, and it will have a negative effect on a person’s posture.
+Heel bursitis is due to poorly cushioned footwear.
+It can have a negative effect on a person’s posture.